-The Inquiry involved two separate but related stages.
-The first looked at the energy value of distributed generation, and the second looked at the network value.
-In both stages, we looked at the economic, social and environmental benefits that arise from distributed generation.
+The inquiry involved two separate but related stages.
+The first looked at the energy value of distributed generation (the value of electricity generated from alternative sources, like solar power).
+The second stage looked at the network value (the value of the electricity to the network as a whole).
+In both stages, we looked at the economic, social and environmental benefits of distributed generation.

-On 6 May, the Commission released its Draft Report for stage 1 (energy value) of the Inquiry, with submissions due by 3 June.
-We received 38 submissions.
-The Commission also held a series of public forums around the state during the consultation period.
+On 6 May, the commission released a draft report for stage 1 (energy value) of the inquiry.
+We received 38 submissions and held a series of public forums around the state during the consultation period.

-The Final Report was provided to the Government in August.
+The final report was provided to the government in August 2016.

-On 29 June, the Commission released its Discussion Paper for stage 2 (network value) of the inquiry for consultation.
+On 29 June, we released a discussion paper for stage 2 (network value) of the inquiry for consultation.
 We received 14 submissions.

-On 15 November, the Commission released its Draft Report for stage 2 (network value) of the inquiry.
-Submissions were due on 12 December.
+On 15 November, we released a draft report for stage 2 (network value) of the inquiry.
 We received 13 submissions.

-The Final Report was provided to Government in February 2017 and publicly released on 23 March 2017.
+The final report was provided to the government in February 2017 and publicly released on 23 March 2017.